abhishek-kumar-code/Redfish_Public/Specification.md

 * Services shall support the DELETE method for resources that can be deleted.
 If the resource can never be deleted, status code [405](#status-405) shall be returned.
 * Services may return a representation of the just deleted resource in the response body.
-* Services should return status code [405](#status-405) if the client specifies a DELETE request against a Resource Collection.
+* Services should return HTTP status code [405](#status-405) if the client specifies a DELETE request against a Resource Collection.

-Services may return status code [404](#status-404) or a success code if the resource has already been deleted.
+Services may return HTTP status code [404](#status-404) or a success code if the resource has already been deleted.

 ##### Actions (POST)